rrumana/RuID/ARCHITECTURE.md

 ## -1 | Reality

-This project is just in it's infancy, I do it in my spare time for fun.
+Test This project is just in it's infancy, I do it in my spare time for fun.
 Understand that this is the where I hope it will end up, not where the project is today.
 I'll update this occasionally with progress, but don't expect this document to represent the actual program for quire some time.

 ---